Do Granite Countertops Emit Radon? (And Other Radon FAQs)

 What does a radon test involve?

 The test is simple when it involves measuring your home’s air.
-You may purchase a do-it-yourself kit by contacting your state’s radon program, buying one at a home center for about $25 (sometimes less), or through the National Radon Program Services at Kansas State University, www.sosradon.org.
+According to the EPA, you may purchase a do-it-yourself kit by contacting your state’s radon program, at a home improvement store or through the National Radon Program Services at Kansas State University.

 Testing your granite countertops for radon is typically more expensive, requiring more sophisticated equipment and the expertise of a qualified radon mitigation expert, who still may not be able to indicate the percentage of indoor radon attributable to granite.
-You can find a professional by accessing the American Association of Radon Scientists and Technologists’ website; testing costs between $100 and $300.
+You can find a professional by accessing the American Association of Radon Scientists and Technologists’ website.
+Testing costs may vary.

-Besides concern for your family’s health, you may want to know your radon levels if you plan to sell, since most buyers want proof of low levels or will request a test.
+Besides concern for your family’s health, you may want to know your radon levels if you plan to sell, since most buyers will want proof of low levels or may request a test.

 If a home contains a high level of radon, how hard is it to fix?

 The cost to mitigate soil may run $1,500, though treating well water is higher — about $2,000 or so, says Hanson.
-The EPA has suggestions on how to find contractors to fix your home.
+The EPA has some tips on how to find contractors to help fix your home.

 If you build a home, what safeguards should you take?

-Advice from the EPA is much the same: Radon zone maps shouldn’t be used to determine whether a home should be tested; homes with elevated radon levels can be found throughout the country, the agency says.
-All homes should be tested, period.
+Similarly, the EPA advises that radon zone maps shouldn’t be used to determine whether a home should be tested.
+Homes with elevated radon levels can be found throughout the country, the agency says, and all homes should be tested, period.

 What if you still have a problem?

 The EPA offers a list of information sources.
-There’s also the Radon Hotline, 800-SOS-Radon (767-7236) run by Kansas State University.
+You can also contact the Radon Hotline run by Kansas State University by calling 1-800-SOS-Radon (767-7236).